Skip to main content

 Course contents

-The course is given as a distance course (online).
+The course is given remotely.

 Intended learning outcomes